rjaxxx/My-Code/README.md

-This is a test of using github repositories with Microsoft Visual Studio Code.
+This is a compilation of all of my coding projects so far, most are made for school projects, some are just for fun.